SciML/SciMLBook/hw1/hints.md

   * Part 3: (Use `@threads`) to parallelize an embarassingly parallel for loop.

+  Note you can not change the number of threads inside of a Julia session so you must start Julia with something like `julia -t 4` or use the vscode setting like you saw in class.
+(Code-->Preferences-->Settings-->threads) on a mac it's (Command-Comma)

   * Part 4: We didn't get a chance to talk about `@distributed` in class, but here is  an example.
 (This works on distributed memory computers but you can also run it on your shared memory laptop.
 By contrast `@threads` asummes shared memory.)

     One can use `@distributed` in the same way as `@threads` (to parallelize a loop)  but it also has the nice property of allowing reductions.
-In the following example, we will use an `hcat` which is a horizontal concatenation, meaning package everything up in an array.
+In the following example, we will use `(+)` and `hcat` which are summation and  a horizontal concatenation, meaning package everything up in an array.
+(Note `sum` is wrong, the reduction should be a binary operation.)

     ```julia